 - Date created – date when the membership was created.
 You can specify a date range where you can optionally leave one of the date conditions empty if you wish to specify a before/after date only.
 This filter is inclusive of the dates specified.

 - Date expiring – expiry date of the current membership transaction.
-For recurring subscriptions, the transaction expiration date is also the date when a renewal will be attempted.
-Similarly, this filter is inclusive of the dates entered.
+For recurring MemberPress subscriptions, the transaction expiration date is also the date when a renewal will be attempted.
+This filter is also inclusive of the dates entered.

-You can use the combination of any of these criteria when using this filter.
-For example, to find all members who have an active membership with a selected product/plan, you can use the combination of “Product” and “Status” options.
+Different criteria can be combined when using this filter.
+For example, to find all members who have an active membership with a selected product/plan, the “Product” and “Status” options can be used together:

-Or if you need to find how many of your members who have started a membership in 2018, still have their membership active, you can use the combination of “Status” and “Date created” options:
+To see how many of your MemberPress members who created a membership in 2018 and still have an active membership, use the “Status” and “Date created” options:

 This filter can be used to perform various searches, some other examples include:

 - Find all members whose membership expired last year

 - List the members who have ever been subscribed to a certain membership, regardless of their status